Buy more, save more. Get up to $500 off.

 Beautyrest Black mattresses are sold through the Beautyrest website, Amazon, and in select mattress and furniture stores across the United States.

-Exchanges are also available for a $99 transportation fee, and the replacement mattress will also be eligible for a 180-night sleep trial.
+Exchanges are also available for a $99 transportation fee, and the replacement mattress will also be eligible for a new 365-night sleep trial.

 Simmons Beautyrest Black

 When purchased directly through Simmons, the models in the Beautyrest Black line come with a 100-night sleep trial.
 If the customer is not happy with their mattress during this time, they can return it for a full refund of the purchase price.
 Simmons will work with the customer to arrange for the mattress to be removed from their home at no charge.
 This policy allows for one return per household per year.

 Other retailers that sell Beautyrest Black mattresses may have different return policies.

 Warranty policies typically come with a new mattress at no additional charge.
 Policies vary between companies, but most offer at least a few years of coverage and protect against some of the most common defects, like indentations and cracking foam.
 A good warranty policy can give customers additional reassurance that their new mattress will last.